HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 ###### Settling in and finding purpose

 With the time going slowly and many of us wondering what to do with ourselves we started talking about the community in South Africa.
 The different players in the field, the challenges we faced and what was being done about it.
 Knowing infosec means knowing there is a skills shortage and a lack of qualified, competant and experienced security people in South Africa.
 It was from this that various ideas and innitiatives were shared and discussed.
-We realized that in South Africa we have a big void for talent and were losing people to the USA, UK, Australia faster than we as a community could replace them.
+We realised that in South Africa we have a big void for talent and were losing people to the USA, UK, Australia faster than we as a community could replace them.
 If we were in trouble now, we were going to be in even bigger trouble in the years to come.
 We then decided, for anyone that wanted to be involved and contribute to start paving a path to resolving this industrial hurdle.
 We decided to start forming both legally and idiologically what needed to be done.
 The Hack South Foundation (BETA) was born, another force for good.

 ## Changing of the Vanguard

 ###### Understanding the dilemma

-For various reasons, we struggle to find and employee good talent in South Africa.
+For various reasons, we struggle to find and employ good talent in South Africa.
 I will not get into the politics of things but one of the biggest factors to the lack of good talent in South Africa is due to the geo-political situation here.
 51% unemployment, challenges of race and bearocratic red tape.
 A country facing recession after recession, failing SEO's, constant risk of Black Outs/Load Shedding with no support for businesses struggling, a weekending currency, rampant crime and overt corruption at varying levels of state and provincial.

 Another factor is the "lay of the professional land".
 With limited investment from overseas, or the corruptions and stifling of international investment, opportunities are reduced.
 With there not being as many tech companies in SA, and the underperforming evolution of government to grow with the demand and enforcement of cyber security education and policy, we are a behind the required curve of evolution.
 Due to this lack of demand, consultiing companies can only hire as many consultants as there is need.
 This also means that a security consult could earn half the money for twice the work, compared to a place like America, whilst facing all the local geopolitical hurdles bearing infront of them.
 It is partly due to this, that many, once gaining industry recognition and offers of greener pastures tend to leave the country and build a new life elsewhere.
 We as a collective do not hold this against them and we support peoples desires to better their lives and the lives of their families, wherever that is and in whatever form that occurs.
 With the mindset that we do not and cannot stand in the way of industry leaders leaving the country in search a better opportunities we established that the way we resolve this, or attempt to resolve this vacumme is to fill up the pipeline leading to careers in IT and information security.
 We can use Hack South as a vessel, the foundation as backing and the community to identify, educate, support and nuture budding new careers for daring ethical hackers into the industry.